I make slightly rustic custom hand-made tuning keys (sometimes called a tuning hammer or tuning lever).

 You can use the bare clock key on its own as a pocket or keyring tuning key, or you can pull it apart to fit it into your own handle.
 I also have very short 4.8mm brass radiator keys available for £2 each; they can be used for keyring or novelty keys.

-I made a photo-essay on how I make a tuning key.
+You can read my photo-essay on how I made a tuning key.

 Handle